 When a command/process is running in the foreground and is taking a lot of time, no other processes can be run or started because the prompt would not be available until the program finishes processing and comes out.

 Method 2: Background Process: It runs in the background without keyboard input and waits till keyboard input is required.
-Thus, other processes can be done in parallel with the process running in the background since thev do not have wait for previous be completed.
-Adding to the process to & along with the command starts it as a background process
+Thus, other processes can be done in parallel with the process running in the background since they do not have to wait for the previous process to be completed.
+Adding & along with the command starts it as a background process